England Ireland Find Havens

 Image: W.F.Millar via CC BY-SA 2.0

 Calshot Spit is an obvious trap for those heading from The Western Solent for Southampton Waters.
-This particular danger is the one newcomers should make particular note of when entering The Solent.
-The spit is an extensive shoal running off Calshot Castle and Radar Control Tower, which stands on the extreme of the low, long, and shingly point, at the western side of the entrance to Southampton Water.
-As a mark of its importance, several light vessels have been used to mark the navigational hazard of the Spit and aid safe passage of vessels entering Southampton Water.
+This particular danger is the one newcomers should carefully make note of when entering The Solent.
+The spit is an extensive shoal running off Calshot Castle and Radar Control Tower, which stands on the extreme of the low, long, and shingly point at the western side of the entrance to Southampton Water.
+As a mark of its importance, several light vessels have been used to mark the navigational hazard of the Spit and aid the safe passage of vessels entering Southampton Water.
 It is marked by a steel catamaran buoy with a steel lattice superstructure Fl.5s10M.
-The catamaran always lies with the tide, enabling pilots bringing large ships into Southampton to see the tidal stream direction.
+The catamaran always lies with the tide, enabling pilots who are bringing large ships into Southampton to see the tidal stream direction.

 Calshot Castle at the mouth of Southampton Water.
 Another spit bearing a Tudor